Seitenbau/service-kommune-tracker/src/ratpack/endpoints-v1.0.md

 HTTP 401 when no `Authorization` header was provided, or the username-password combination didn't match.

 HTTP 403 when the supplied user (in the `Authorization` header) is not allowed to access this `processId`.

-HTTP 404 when the supplied processId has no events.

 # GET /api/v1.0/processes/{processId}